Probing the limits of optical cycling in a predissociative diatomic molecule: Introduction

 \section{Introduction}

-Rapid and repeated photon scattering is not only an efficient method of removing entropy from an atom or a molecule via photon recoils \cite{Metcalf_1999_laser_cooling_book}, but it also enables high fidelity single quantum state preparation and measurement needed for quantum information protocols \cite{Myerson_ion_qubit_spam,Blatt2012}.
-Optical cycling between the ground state and a low lying electronic excited state has led to recent progress with laser cooled molecules, such as tweezer arrays of CaF \cite{Anderegg_2019_CaF_tweezers}, a three-dimensional lattice of YO \cite{Wu_2021_YOlattice}, magneto-optical trapping (MOT) of CaOH \cite{Vilas_2022_3D_MOT_CaOH} and one-dimensional Sisyphus cooling of CaOCH$_3$ \cite{Mitra_CaOCH3Sisphus_2020}.
+Rapid and repeated photon scattering is not only an efficient method of removing entropy from an atom or a molecule via photon recoils \cite{Metcalf_1999_laser_cooling_book}, but it also enables the high-fidelity single quantum state preparation and measurement needed for quantum information protocols \cite{Myerson_ion_qubit_spam,Blatt2012}.
+Optical cycling between the ground state and a low-lying electronic excited state, {pioneered with SrF \cite{Shuman_LaserCoolingDiatomic_2010} and CaF \cite{Truppe_DopplerLimitMolCooled_2017,Anderegg_2018_grey_molasses_CaF}}, has led to recent progress with laser cooled molecules such as tweezer arrays of CaF \cite{Anderegg_2019_CaF_tweezers}, a three-dimensional lattice of YO \cite{Wu_2021_YOlattice}, magneto-optical trapping (MOT) of CaOH \cite{Vilas_2022_3D_MOT_CaOH}, and one-dimensional Sisyphus cooling of CaOCH$_3$ \cite{Mitra_CaOCH3Sisphus_2020}.

-The primary challenge of direct laser cooling is the enormous photon budget necessary for bringing a cryogenically precooled molecular beam to within the MOT capture velocity \cite{Hemmerling_2016,Williams_2017}.
-For example, typical molecular beams emanating from a cryogenic buffer gas beam (CBGB) source travel at mean forward velocities of $\approx$~200~m/s \cite{Hutzler_CR2012_BufferGasBeams}.
-The recoil velocity per photon is $\approx$~20~mm/sec.
-Hence upwards of 10,000 photon scatters are needed to bring the molecular beam to a standstill.
-In addition, these photons need to be scattered at a rate faster than $10^6$~s$^{-1}$ to accomplish slowing within a $\approx$~1~m distance.
-Satisfying all these criteria simultaneously can be challenging for molecules with complex internal structures.
-Indeed, alternative slowing schemes such as travelling wave Stark deceleration \cite{Aggarwal_2021_SrF_Stark_decelerator}, electro-optic Sisyphus effect \cite{Zeppenfeld_2012_Sisyphus}, centrifuge deceleration \cite{Wu_2017_cryofuge} and Zeeman-Sisyphus slowing \cite{Augenbraun_2021_Zeeman_Sisyphus} have been demonstrated for atoms, diatomic and polyatomic molecules.
-These alternate schemes leverage the state dependent electric and magnetic field dependencies to remove entropy with minimal photon scatters.
-However, quantum state resolved detection still requires optical cycling.
+The primary challenge of direct laser cooling is the {large} photon budget necessary for bringing a cryogenically precooled molecular beam to within the MOT capture velocity \cite{Hemmerling_2016,Williams_2017}.
+For example, typical molecular beams emanating from a cryogenic buffer gas beam (CBGB) source travel at mean forward velocities of $\sim200$~m$/$s \cite{Hutzler_CR2012_BufferGasBeams}.
+The recoil velocity per photon is $\sim2$~cm$/$s{, hence $>10^4$} photon scatters are needed to bring the molecular beam to a standstill. {The} photons {must} be scattered faster than $10^6$~s$^{-1}$ to accomplish slowing within a $\sim1$~m distance.
+Satisfying these criteria can be challenging for molecules with complex internal structures.
+Indeed, alternative slowing schemes such as traveling wave Stark deceleration \cite{Aggarwal_2021_SrF_Stark_decelerator}, the electro-optic Sisyphus effect \cite{Zeppenfeld_2012_Sisyphus}, centrifuge deceleration \cite{Wu_2017_cryofuge}, and Zeeman-Sisyphus slowing \cite{Augenbraun_2021_Zeeman_Sisyphus} have been demonstrated.
+These alternative schemes leverage state-dependent electric and magnetic field dependencies to remove entropy with minimal photon scatters.
+However, quantum-state resolved detection still requires optical cycling.